Reporting or disclosing

 • the relevant enterprise agreement if the respondent is a staff member, or the relevant contract if the respondent has been engaged by the university under any other contractual arrangement.

-Click here for more information about the potential outcomes of an investigation into a complaint of sexual assault or sexual harassment at UniSA.
+Click here for more information about the potential outcomes of an investigation into a complaint of sexual harm at UniSA.

 If for any reason you are dissatisfied with the process or outcome of your complaint, the following review mechanisms are available to you.